CAEH/newguestbird.io/README.md

 NOTE: settings.json is on gitignore for a reason.
 Never commit a settings file to a repo!

+The app using subdomains as routes, so what you'll need to do next is to enable wildcard subdomains on your local machine.
+You can use (this) [http://asciithoughts.com/posts/2014/02/23/setting-up-a-wildcard-dns-domain-on-mac-os-x/] tutorial.
+Then, change local hosts file to point `127.0.0.1` to `*.guestbird.dev`.

+After this is set, you can access the app at `dashboard.guestbird.dev:3000`.

+## How it works
+Users can set up a shop at dashboard on `dashboard.guestbird.dev:3000` When user sets a shop slug, it will be generated at `[SHOPNAME].guestbird.dev:3000` The `www` subdomain is saved for the promotional landing page, and ideally will be a static HTML website and not part of the Meteor app.

 ## How to deploy (to development server)
 To deploy to AWS servers we are using MeteorUP (mup).
 It is recommended to read a bit about how it works before deploying. https://github.com/arunoda/meteor-up